caobeotime-lang/Arch-client-laucher/README.md

-# Arch Laucher
+# Arch Laucher — Linux

 A Minecraft Fabric launcher written in Python.
-Originally built for my own CachyOS/KDE Plasma setup, it now runs on Windows as well as Arch- and Debian-based Linux distros.
-The goal was simple: click once and play — no manually installing Java, setting up Fabric, or worrying about the stock launcher not reading whatever messy mod folder structure you left behind.
+Originally built for my own CachyOS/KDE Plasma setup.
+The goal was simple: click once and play — no manually installing Java, setting up Fabric, or fighting the stock launcher over a messy mod folder.

+This is the **Linux branch**.
+It has every feature of the Windows branch, plus a layer of Linux-only tuning: GPU and session detection, threaded OpenGL, on-disk shader cache, `gamemoderun`/MangoHud integration, jemalloc preloading, and JVM flags that actually make sense on Linux.

-The UI uses `ttkbootstrap` (flatly theme), with a real terminal-style console built right into the app for watching logs, and the launcher handles nearly everything during first-time setup on its own.
+The UI uses `ttkbootstrap` (flatly theme) and includes a real terminal-style console for watching logs live.

 ![Arch Client icon](img/icon.png)